realworldocaml/book/en/19-installing-ocaml.md

 The entire OPAM package database is held in the `.opam` directory in your home directory, including compiler installations.
-On Linux and MacOS X, this will be the `~/.opam` directory.
+On Linux and Mac OS X, this will be the `~/.opam` directory.
 You shouldn't switch to an admin user to install packages as nothing will be installed outside of this directory.
 If you run into problems, just delete the whole `~/.opam` directory and follow the installations instructions